Last Updated on March 11, 2022 by Grow with Bovees

 Backyard Composting Reduces Landfill

-If you turn all your garden waste into compost, you will be doing a favor for the environment by reducing the amount of compostable materials that are placed into landfill.
+If you turn all your garden waste and other household organic matter into compost, you will be doing a favor for the environment by reducing the amount of compostable materials that are placed into landfills.

-You can also include a fair amount of organic waste in the form of kitchen scraps that you can collect in a counter top compost pail to add to your compost pile, thereby reducing landfill waste at the same time.
+You can also include a fair amount of organic waste in the form of food scraps and other organic matter that you can collect in a counter top compost pail to add to your compost pile, thereby reducing landfill waste at the same time.

 You will reduce the amount of compostable waste that goes to landfill, while encouraging healthy plant growth by supplying valuable nutrients with the finished compost, and reducing potent greenhouse gas emissions from landfills at the same time.